 State of compliance

-Although legal unbundling of distribution system operator EPS Distribution from supply has been finalized, functional unbundling has not been completed yet.
+Legal unbundling of the distribution system operator EPS Distribution from supply has been finalized, however, functional unbundling has not been completed yet.
 Consequently, the issuance of the license for distribution system operation by AERS is still pending.
-In June 2016, the regulatory authority approved the compliance programme and appointment of the compliance officer.
-The first compliance report of 30 June 2017 concludes that independence of the company in terms of organisation and decision-making still does not exist and that the compliance programme is also not implemented.
+The annual compliance report of 30 June 2017 concludes that independence of the distribution subsidiary of EPS in terms of organisation and decision-making still does not exist and that the compliance programme is still not implemented.
 Rectifying this breach requires amendments to the founding act of the distribution system operator.
-Activities on aligning the statute of the distribution system operator with the Law on Public Enterprises and the Energy Law are ongoing.
+A follow-up compliance report has neither been published by the distribution system operator nor by the regulator, despite the respective legal obligations.
+Activities on aligning the statute of the distribution system operator with the Law on Public Enterprises and the Energy Law have been initiated, so far resulting in the change of statute of the parent company Public Enterprise EPS.

 Access to the system